Considering the Counseling Psychology PhD Program?

 The Counseling Psychology Student Government (CPSG) serves as the graduate student group for both the Master's and Doctoral programs in Counseling Psychology.
 CPSG serves to create a supportive environment for graduate students in the Counseling Psychology graduate programs, and facilitate professional development outside of required coursework and experiences.
 CPSG engages in several activities each year such as fundraising, hosting social activities, inviting speakers to campus, serving as a liaison between students and faculty, and providing peer mentors for newly admitted students.

 The Counseling Psychology Doctoral Program values diversity and has a strong commitment to promoting the growth for our students in an atmosphere emphasizing the significance of diversity.

-Our Diversity Dialogs promote a greater understanding about the impact of diversity on the profession of psychology.
+Our Diversity Committee promotes a greater understanding about the impact of diversity on the profession of psychology.
 We work to enhance the diversity among our students, faculty, and staff.
 We infuse conversations about diversity into all aspects of training including research, coursework, practica, and professional development.